 Drape a towel over your head to create a tent and lower your face to about 8 to 12 inches from the bowl.
 Avoid putting your face too close to the steam.
 Increase the distance from the steam as needed for your comfort by raising your head.

-Now, steam for upto 10 minutes to open pores and enjoy the aromatherapy benefits.
+Now, steam for up to 10 minutes to open pores and enjoy the aromatherapy benefits.
 A steam burn can be more damaging than a burn from boiling water.
-So, be especially careful and limit to 10 minutes.
+So, be especially careful and limit it to 10 minutes.

 What do you do after you steam your face?

 After face steaming, rinse your face with lukewarm water and pat dry.
 Next, apply moisturizer using upward strokes.

 Last, gently massage your cheeks, neck, and forehead with your fingertips.
 If you have an essential glow serum, a facial massage is a great way to apply it!

 As you might recall from above, the effects of your moisturizer or serum will be enhanced after a facial steam.
 So natural nourishing products are best.
 Avoid products with these five ingredients.

 You May Also Like: Cinnamon DIY Lip Plumper